 - a full diagnostic investigation

 - inpatient and outpatient management of pulmonary hypertension long-term follow-up.

-Patients are mainly from the south of England and Wales.
-However, as a tertiary centre for adult congenital heart disease (ACHD), the Trust also sees patients from all over the UK.
+Our patients are mainly from the south of England and Wales, but as a tertiary centre for adult congenital heart disease (ACHD), we also sees patients from across the UK.

 We have developed a shared care service with:

 - Southampton General Hospital